Anonymous202401/If-Recollecting-were-Forgetting/README.md

 <a id="reviewer-t2wR"></a>
 ## Experiments suggested by  Reviewer t2wR

+To investigate **the tradeoff between learning and unlearning**, we conducted the following experiment.

 ![Learning-Unlearning Tradeoff]((un)learn_Tradeoff.svg "Analysis between smaller approximation error and insufficient  model training caused by step size")

 **Configuration:** We conduct experiment on MNIST and keep the other hyperparameters fixed and adjust the learning rate from 0.001 to 0.31.